adwaitverulkar/CarND_P1_LaneLines/writeup_P1.md

 ### 2. Shortcomings and Improvements

 A prominent shortcoming identified for this pipeline was detection of "false positives".
-Specifically, on the video "", there are frames where a lines other than lanes are present and these are picked up as lanes with slopes drastically different from the lane line slopes.
+Specifically, on the video "solidYellowLeft.mp4", there are frames where lines other than lanes are present and these are picked up as lanes with slopes drastically different from the lane line slopes.
 There are several workarounds possible, the simplest of which has been implemented in the project.
 A threshold on slope has been applied for any detected line to be classified as a lane, and lines below this threshold are not drawn on the image.

 ```
 if((x2 - x1) > 0 and (y2-y1)/(x2-x1) < -0.5):